 How to roast a pumpkin?
 Easy!
 Pre-soften it in the microwave, cut it in half, then let the oven do all the work!

-I love roast pumpkin.
+And as soon as pumpkins become available at the store, I start cooking them!
+I do love roast pumpkin.
 It smells so good as it bakes, and its flesh becomes tender and buttery.
 All it needs is a sprinkle of coarse salt, maybe a drizzle of sweet butter.
 Yum!

 It’s better to use small sugar pumpkins

 Make sure you use sugar pumpkin when making this recipe.
 Reserve large pumpkins for carving jack-o-lanterns – their flesh is watery, stringy and not very flavorful. 🎃

 Small sugar pumpkins have a sweet, smooth and very flavorful flesh.
 As the pumpkin bakes, its skin and flesh soften.